 Pvt.
 Donald R. Berger was born in August 9,

 1923, in Janesville, Wisconsin, to Roy C. Berger

 sisters and brother, he lived at 506 Linn Street

 in Janesville.
 His mother passed away in

-In September 1940, the National Guard unit was federalized and re-designated as A Company, 192nd Tank Battalion.
+In September 1940, the National Guard unit was federalized and designated as A Company, 192nd Tank Battalion.
 On November 25th, the company readied itself for training at Fort Knox, Kentucky.
 The company boarded the train for Ft.
 Knox on November 28th.
 Donald was seventeen years old when the company was federalized.

 When the tankers arrived at Ft.
 Knox, they learned that their barracks were not finished.
-The area of the fort that they were assigned to was brand new.
-They found themselves living in tents with stoves in them.
+The area of the fort that they were assigned to was brand new, so they found themselves living in tents with stoves in them.
 They remained in the tents several months until their barracks were finished.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.

 Donald, like all the other members of the battalion, learned to operate all the equipment of the battalion.
-It is not known what he trained to do with the company.
+It is not known what he specific training he received at Ft.
+Knox.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.